EdCrux/slicestream/README.md

 # slicestream

-Lib to send files by chunks.
+Slices Files and send to the backend.